LordAmadeus1/Stop_Detection/README.md

 │ └── Stop_detection.ipynb

-├── data/ # Dataset used for training and validation
+├── not_stop/ # Dataset used for training and validation

-├── images/ # Sample results and visualizations
+├── stop/ # Dataset used for training and validation

 └── README.md